QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     jupyter lab

 From this installation, you can download and use the :doc:`Interacting with Julia <julia_environment>` notebook to begin writing code

-..
-TODO: STEPS TO CLONE THE GITHUB REPOS ON YOUR DESKTOP HERE?????
-Screenshot of Github desktop, and/or installation instructions

 Using Julia on the Web